amplab/training/ampcamp/succinct.md

 </div>
 </div>

-Note the time taken to execute the query; as we described earlier, Succinct avoids having to _scan_ all 300000 articles to obtain the ones that contain "Bekeley" -- it embeds all necessary information to obtain the query results directly from the compressed representation.
+Note the time taken to execute the query; as we described earlier, Succinct avoids _full data scans_ to obtain the articles that contain "Bekeley" -- it embeds all the necessary indexing information within the compressed representation.
 This leads to both _reduced storage overheads_ as well as _low latency_ for search queries.

-Let's take a look at few of the matching articles using the `get(key)` operation:
+Let us take a look at few of the matching articles using the `get(key)` operation:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">